uvaai/pdp/_schedules/1 Computational Science/index.md

 ## Deadlines and schedules

-These are the deadlines for the modules of this course:
+These are the deadlines for the modules of this course (Fall, 2021):

 | module | date             | time  |
 |--------| ---------------- | ----- |